or mapleDid you know you can turn these THREE simple ingredients into delicious jam?

 Jam will be fully set within about 2 hours, or it can be used as a syrup immediately.

-If your family isn't used to low-sugar jam, you could add some honey.
+If your family isn't used to low-sugar jam, use a bit of your favorite natural sweetener.
 I would start with 1/2 cup and stir it in right after the fruit comes to a boil.